petazeta/youronlineshop/docs/textcontent.md

 Class TextContent uses several times languages module facilities for getting information about site language and its nodes language branch.

+** we should explain about the data- attributes

 ### Languages

 get data branch